7.0 credits, meeting the following requirements:

 4. a minimum CGPA of 2.70.

-Students who do not meet these requirements and/or students who apply after third year must have a psychology average of at least 75% (based on a minimum of PSY201H5 and the next most recent 1.5 credits completed in 200/300/400-level Psychology courses) as well as an AGPA of at least 2.7.
-These requirements are based on all courses taken during students' most recent academic year (including Summer, when applicable).
+Students who do not meet these requirements and/or students who apply after third year must have a psychology average of at least 75%, based on a minimum of PSY201H5 and 1.5 FCE of 200/300/400-level psychology courses.
+If more than 1.5 FCE of these courses are completed in the most recent academic year, the average will be calculated using all such courses.
+Additionally, students must have an AGPA of at least 2.7.
+These requirements are based on all courses taken during the student’s most recent academic year (including Summer, when applicable).

 Completion Requirements:13.0-15.0 credits are required, including at least 5.0 300/400-level credits of which 1.5 must be at the 400-level.